Skip to main contentScroll Top

 And personally I have no regrets.
 Between the charm of the old colonial buildings, the rather "clean" aspect of the city (I say that in the sense that compared to the mess of electric wires in Thai cities, it's a change!) and above all, the street art that brightens up the visit, Ipoh has many assets.

-The first reason for me is thatipoh is located in a mountainous area and is notably surrounded by several karst rock cliffs.
-This aspect unfortunately disappointed me a little, because the latter have difficulty resisting the call of profit and the destructive madness of the mining companies.
-The hills are then gently planed here and there (although local associations are fighting this phenomenon to preserve their heritage).
+My primary reason for visiting is that Ipoh is located in a mountainous region and is surrounded by several karst cliffs.
+This aspect unfortunately disappointed me somewhat, as these cliffs struggle to withstand the lure of profit and the destructive frenzy of mining companies.
+The hills are being steadily leveled on both sides (although local associations are fighting this phenomenon to preserve their heritage).

 For a period of one or two days, which are not too many, it is a step that you should consider during your future stay in Malaysia.